-Having the right ports provides teachers with the flexibility to incorporate a variety of media in lessons and student presentations.
-Each port allows you to connect different devices to display or play media.
-Here's an overview of common ports and what you need for each one: HDMI If you connect your laptop to a TV to watch Netflix[®], you know what an HDMI port is.
+Having the right network connectivity and ports empowers teachers with the flexibility to incorporate a variety of media in lessons and student presentations.
+From proper Wi-Fi and Bluetooth connectivity, to each port connecting different devices to show or play media.
+Here's an overview of common ports and what you need for each one: USB There are three types of USB ports.
+Type-A is the one we all use for flash drives and other peripherals.
+Type-B is lesser known, but also important as it's used for touch input on the interactive display.
+Type-C carries data (e.g. audio and video) and power.
+The first two are a must, the third is useful to easily connect the latest laptops or even a Chromebox[TM] device.
+HDMI If you connect your laptop to a TV to watch Netflix[®], you know what an HDMI port is.
 It allows video and audio signals to be displayed and heard.
 Most interactive displays will have at least one.
-The question you'll want to ask is how many you need.
-Also, know that HDMI 2.0, not HDMI 1.4, ensures compatibility with highbandwidth video signals, like 4K.
-USB There are two types of USB ports.
-Type-A is the one we all use for flash drives and other peripherals.
-Type-B is lesser known, but also important as it's used for touch input on the interactive display.
-You should have both.
-A note about HDMI and USB compliance Ensure that HDMI and USB ports are fully compliant for true interoperability with any device or cable you plug into your display.
+The question you'll want to ask is how many you need and if the video inputs are touch enabled through corresponding USB Type-B ports.
+Also, know that HDMI 2.0, not HDMI 1.4, ensures compatibility with high-bandwidth video signals, like 4K.
 VGA A VGA port carries lower resolution video (so it's not as modern as an HDMI or DisplayPort).
 If you need a VGA port, just be certain that your audio inputs correspond with the VGA connection, or you won't be able to get sound.
 Audio If you want to hook external speakers up to your interactive display, you'll need an audio output.
-Network connection A network connection (the most common is RS-232) allows you to remotely access the interactive display's information from a room control system and to adjust its settings.
+Network connection A network connection allows you to remotely access the interactive display's information from a room control system and to adjust its settings.
 Another option for carrying audio/video and other data is a DisplayPort Manufacturer-certified installers ensure true fidelity 4K signals